 Underscore the critical role of pastoral commons and mobility in maintaining rangeland health and biodiversity, and advocating for their recognition as conservation stewards, including OECMs and ICCAs, and highlighting the importance of securing pastoral land tenure rights to support KMGBF Targets 2 – land restoration), 3 (30x30 goals), and 8 - climate resilience.

-Emphasize the importance of integrating Indigenous and local knowledge, particularly from pastoral communities, including the vital roles of women and youth, into conservation planning and implementation, aligning with KMGBF Targets 21 and 23.
+Emphasize the importance of integrating Indigenous and local knowledge, particularly from pastoral communities, including the vital needs and roles of women and youth, into conservation planning and implementation, aligning with KMGBF Targets 21 and 23.

 Provide actionable recommendations for policymakers, conservation practitioners, and development agencies to ensure that rangelands are effectively managed, conserved, and restored through participatory approaches that respect rights and enhance both ecological and socio-economic resilience.